gb21oc/gb21oc/README.md

-Hello, my name is Gabriel Jose I was born in 2002, I am a student of programming, I finished high school.
+Hello, my name is Gabriel José I was born in 2002, I am a student of programming and cybersecurity, I finished high school.
 I am currently studying Computer Science at Estácio.
-I have a passion for what I do, I got to know the programming world in 2017 in my technical education, my first contact was with: HTML, CSS, PHP.
-For more contacts call me on <a href="https://www.linkedin.com/in/gabriel-jos%C3%A9/">Linkedin</a>
+I have a passion for what I do, I got to know the world of programming in 2017 in my technical training, my first contact was with: HTML, CSS, PHP.
+For more contacts, chat with me on <a href="https://www.linkedin.com/in/gabriel-jos%C3%A9/">Linkedin</a>

 # Market experiences: